demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data distributed.

+![alt text][image2]

+I aslo prepared a dictionary to see all the signs v.s. images in grayscale.

+![alt text][image3]

 ### Design and Test a Model Architecture